BenArnott/URS-Ticket-System/README.md

 Testing Code Explanation
 - The form submission event is handled in `index.js`, where data from the input fields is retrieved and displayed in the `output-field`.

+## Evaluation
+The creation of the URS Ticketing System has given important insights into the benefits and issues of creating a user-friendly ticket management system.
+Although there were a few challenges to overcome and numerous chances for future improvements/scalability, the system effectively creates a prototype design for users to submit requests via a form.

+Challenges I discovered

+Placing the input boxes inside the allotted space (rectangle6) was one of my main issues faced during the development process.
+At first, there was overlap with the surrounding text due to the form elements' misalignment.
+This was fixed by trial and error within Inspect Elements, allowing me to modify the top, and left properties in the CSS to guarantee correct positioning.
+Although this problem was eventually fixed, it took longer than expected and demonstrated the importance of thorough layout planning and testing when working with forms in web design.

+Current Features

+At the moment, the system demonstrates a straightforward, practical form design for users to enter personal information with a showcase of how they would input string information like their name.
+Simplifying communication with the Robotics and Automation Team requires this fundamental feature as the company scales up, increasing project demands.
+The system can be improved in a number of areas to allow for a better user experience which will be discussed below.

+Potential Upgrades and Scalability

+- More Input Fields: The form could be improved by including more specialised input fields as the system is scaled up to meet more complicated user requests.
+A dropdown menu to classify requests using labels (such as "Technical Support," "Software Issue," or "Equipment Request"), for instance, could aid the organisation in setting priorities.
+This would be enhanced through the user feedback google form distributed in the README section.

+- Improved Email Notification System: The team receives a single email upon submissions from the current email notification system.
+This could be extended in a number of ways, such as giving users email confirmations once their request has been fulfilled or incorporating automated follow-up reminders when deadlines get close.
+In order to increase workflow efficiency, the system may also notify various teams based on the type of request, this would be streamlined by the label suggestion above.

+- Integration with Dashboards: For real-time analytics, the system may be integrated with external metric dashboards as it gathers more data.
+This would make it possible to measure important metrics like priority status, completion times, and ticket submission rates.
+Using programs like Tableau to visualise this data would improve work management and offer useful insights about team performance.
+This is especially important for small teams as having metrics to show performance and demand could aid in gaining further investment or headcount from management.

+- Database Integration: Although the system is currently designed to only use email alerts, adding a database would improve request tracking and storing.
+More advanced reporting of historical data through data storage, and search capabilities might be made possible with a back-end database such as MongoDB or MySQL.
+Over time, this would facilitate ticket management and guarantee that no request is forgotten or lost.

+- User Authentication: To guarantee that authorised employees are able to submit requests, the system could include user authentication in future versions.
+This would be essential considering the nature of the work done within the labs, as more projects come in the chances of the requirements being confidential will increase.

+## Conclusion

+Overall the URS Ticketing System prototype provides foundation for simplifying the gathering and administration of user requirements.
+The system design has been successfully deployed, providing the Robotics and Automation Team with a simple yet useful solution example.
+Going forward, there is a lot of room for changes in the system, including more input fields, improved email alerts, and integration with databases.
+Through the application of data analytics, these modifications would not only improve the system's functionality but also offer greater insight into our companies workflow.
+With these future changes, the system can grow to meet future demands and offer a complete platform for effectively handling project requests.